 - Drowsiness or dizziness

-It is vital to note that signs of an overdose vary among drugs.
-Except mentioned above, sedation, confusion, seizures, hallucinations, slowed, breathing, and delirium are also known as common muscle relaxant overdose symptoms.
-Co-occurring side effects of muscle relaxants may also vary among medications.
+Notice that signs of an overdose vary among drugs.
+However, except mentioned above, sedation, confusion, slowed breathing and delirium are also known as common muscle relaxant overdose symptoms.

 Muscle Relaxers Overdose Treatment